codeandsupply/presskit/README.md

 ## C&S By the Numbers

-Last updated: November 2023 — nudge us and we'll update this if it's really old
+Last updated: November 2023 — nudge us, and we'll update this if it's really old.

+_N.b. social media is not a focused growth area for C&S operations; we allow these to grow organically._

 | Metric | Count |
 |------|----:|